 - Refer to relevant resources for equipment and measurement tools

 8 am- 12 pm including one 15 minute break

 Part 1 – An overview of ergonomics including current trends in office/computer work and what the evidence indicates

 Part 2 – How to conduct a basic office ergonomic evaluation

 1 pm-4:30 pm including one 15 minute break

 Part 3 – Equipment: What to recommend, what not to recommend

 Part 4 – Report-writing, Billing issues, Marketing, Resources

 Presenter: Janet Peterson, PT, DPT, has had her own practice in ergonomic consulting since 1998 in Seattle, Washington.
 Dr. Peterson earned her master’s degree in physical therapy from Stanford University and her DPT from Temple University.
-She was honored as “Ergonomist of the Year” from the Puget Sound Human Factors and Ergonomics Society (PSHFES)… Continue reading Ergonomic Instructor Janet Peterson, PT, DPT, Ergonomic Consultant
+She was honored as “Ergonomist of the Year” from the Puget Sound Human Factors and Ergonomics Society (PSHFES)… Continue reading BIO: Ergonomic Instructor Janet Peterson, PT, DPT, Ergonomic Consultant